blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - `DynamoDbStoredEventRepository::RetrieveAllAfterVersion()` uses a filter expression which isn't efficient.
 - Review approach to handling event metadata, ensure its compatible.
 - Copy and modify any parts of the main package test suite that can give more end to end coverage.
-- See if we can solve for LazyCollection->remember().
+- We're currently using LazyCollection->remember(), see if this can be avoided.

 ## Features